Media Lies: Crafting Deception and Confusion

 Example: The Spanish-American War of 1898 was partly fueled by sensationalist reporting from newspapers owned by William Randolph Hearst and Joseph Pulitzer.
 This conflict had substantial economic repercussions, affecting commodity prices and stock markets.

 Behavioural insight: The availability heuristic is used here.
-People tend to overestimate the likelihood of easily recalled events, such as sensational news stories.
+People overestimate the likelihood of easily recalled events, such as sensational news stories.

 The Great Depression: Media Narratives and Market Panic